Made in the USA

 The Rochester Childfirst Network (RCN), a non-profit agency, opened its doors in 1854 and has been advancing the quality of early education and child care ever since.
 Their leadership, advocacy, and innovative direct services to children continues today with their Capital Campaign program for facility improvements and repairs.
 Part of the campaign focuses on the exterior "natural play" areas of the campus.
 We were excited to help design, craft, and raise a timber frame pavilion/classroom that will feature a living roof and plenty of room for learning.
 Our thanks to other project partners including Tom Robinson, Landscape Architect of Barton & Louidice, Lorie of Broccolo Tree and Lawn Care, and folks at IDEX Health & Science.

 A NEWwoodworks special — this wine rack was made by our furniture gurus out of reclaimed French Oak wine barrels.
 It shows a beautiful patina from years of holding wine, and even has an original barrel plug on the right side.
 It, along with several of its previous brethren went up for auction at the Camp Good Days and Special Times annual wine auction dinner, bringing a sizable donation to this worthy charity.

 Victor Farmington Rotary

-New Energy Works donated a custom made bench for the Rotary sponsored Dance for Life silent action.
+New Energy Works donated a custom-made bench for the Rotary-sponsored Dance for Life silent auction.
 It sold for about $400.
 Proceeds from the Dance for Life totaled around $9000 which were all donated to the Sands Cancer Center in Canandaigua to be used for breast cancer research.
 Since then, there's much we've done to support and in partnership with this group: The Brace Rd.
 Pavillion in Victor, NY; A Taste of the Finger Lakes Event; and perhaps most importantly, our combined efforts in the Nicaraguan Solar Oven Project.